Moi Meng Ling

-Sherry Moi Meng Ling is a Malaysian virologist, currently serving as a professor at the Graduate School of Medicine, the University of Tokyo.
+Sherry Moi Meng Ling is a Malaysian virologist, currently serving as a professor at the Graduate School of Medicine, The University of Tokyo.
 Her research focuses on innate immune system to mosquito-borne virus infection and field epidemiology.

-She is an advisor at the Japan Agency for Medical Research and Development advisory board from 2022.
+She is the proposer of the "iPREP-Flavivirus Initiative"—an international framework for flavivirus research launched on January 20, 2026, which brought together 102 participants from 48 organizations, including national institutes, universities, and medical institutions, across 15 countries and regions in Asia, Oceania, the Middle East, Europe, and North America.